 Julia Petersen

 My hometown is in a rural, mountainous area, surrounded by alpine nature.
-Studying abroad in a big city and seeing the contrast between these two environments let me appreciate home as a true privilege.
+Once I began studying in a city far away from my sheltered home, I became aware of the contrast between these two environments.
+This made me appreciate home as a true privilege.
 Recognizing the value of nature and enjoying it was one thing, but my lectures in ethics guided me to an even more fundamental point: How should we live and act within nature?
 In my teaching license thesis, I elaborated on how we should act regarding our consumption of plastics from a theological-ethical perspective.
 In my master’s thesis (on Environmental Ethics), I examined how an individual should subsist in light of the damages caused to the environment, also from a theological-ethical point of view.
 In my dissertation project, I continue along this path, with a stronger focus on the term of responsibility.

 I am interested in every environmental topic which is related to ethical questions, especially how we as individuals should act.